Biden says Navalny's reported death brings new urgency to the need for more US aid to Ukraine

 “We must be clear that Putin will be met with united opposition,” Johnson, R-La., said in a statement.
 “As Congress debates the best path forward to support Ukraine, the United States, and our partners, must be using every means available to cut off Putin’s ability to fund his unprovoked war in Ukraine and aggression against the Baltic states.”

+On Friday, Republicans renewed their criticism of Putin – but some suggested it was up to Biden to respond.

+“Alexei Navalny died as he lived: a champion of the Russian people and a brave voice of dissent in Vladimir Putin’s Russia,” posted Republican Sen. Tom Cotton of Arkansas, who voted against the aid.
+“President Biden pledged ‘devastating’ consequences should Navalny die in prison; now he must follow through.
+America can’t afford another erased red line.”

-Lawmakers who have pushed for the Ukraine aid blamed the Republicans who have sided with former President Donald Trump as he has urged its defeat.
+Lawmakers who have pushed for the Ukraine legislation blamed the Republicans who have sided with Trump as he has urged its defeat.

-Democratic Leader Hakeem Jeffries, D-N.Y., said, “Shame on the pro-Putin MAGA extremists who continue to block bipartisan national security legislation in the House,” referencing Trump’s “Make American Great Again” slogan.
+“The Speaker’s loyalty to Trump’s Putin is foolish & dangerous,” posted Illinois Sen. Dick Durbin, the No. 2 Democrat, on X.

-North Carolina Sen. Thom Tillis, one of 22 Republicans who voted for the Senate-passed Ukraine aid package, said that Navalny laid down his life fighting for a country he loved and that “Putin is a murderous, paranoid dictator.”
+North Carolina Sen. Thom Tillis, who voted for the package, said that Navalny laid down his life fighting for a country he loved and that “Putin is a murderous, paranoid dictator.”

-“History will not be kind to those in America who make apologies for Putin and praise Russian autocracy,” Tillis posted on X, formerly Twitter.
+“History will not be kind to those in America who make apologies for Putin and praise Russian autocracy,” Tillis posted.
 “Nor will history be kind to America’s leaders who stay silent because they fear backlash from online pundits.”

 Biden, eyeing a likely general election rematch against Trump this November, said American presidents from Harry Truman on are “rolling over in their graves” hearing Trump’s comments suggesting that the U.S. might not defend its NATO allies who fail to meet their defense spending targets if attacked.